-This bit determines whether the Red channel is clamped to ground or to midscale.
+A bit that determines whether the red channel is clamped to ground or to midscale.
 For RGB video, all three channels are referenced to ground.
-For YCbCr (or YUV), the Y channel is referenced to ground, but the CbCr channels are referenced to midscale.
+For YcbCr (or YUV), the Y channel is referenced to ground, but the CbCr channels are referenced to midscale.
 Clamping to midscale actually clamps to Pin 37.